chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``restitution coefficient`` parameter is the restitution coefficient of the particles' material.
 This parameter is used to define the effective restitution coefficient for the impact of a particle and the wall.

-* The ``rolling friction coefficient`` parameter is the sliding friction coefficient of the particle.
-This parameter is used to define the effection friction coefficient between the wall and the particles when their surfaces are sliding relative to each other.
+* The ``rolling friction coefficient`` parameter is the rolling friction coefficient of the particle.
+This parameter is used to define the effective rolling friction coefficient between the wall and the particles.
 The effective coefficient is calculated using a harmonic mean of the properties of the particles and the other objects it impacts.

 * The ``youngs modulus`` parameter is the young modulus of the particle's material.
 This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.